aws/aws-sagemaker-edge-quick-device-setup/README.md

 -------------

 Before using the cli, you need to configure your AWS credentials.
 Go to https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html to learn about how to configure aws credentials.
+Since the required IAM policy is fairly permissive and the credentials are only neede during setup, we recommend to use [temporary credentials](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_use-resources.html).

 Permissions
 -----------

 In order to invoke the CLI to create required resources in cloud the user/role must have required permission.
-You can create/attach a policy containng the following permissions.
+You can create/attach a policy containing the following permissions.

 ```
 {